My main research areas of interest include:

 - J. Goh, M. Bayati, S. Zenios, S. Singh, and D. Moore,

 Data Uncertainty in Markov Chains: Application to Cost-effectiveness Analyses of Medical Innovations ,

-The fourth paper develops a theoretical framework for cost-effectiveness analysis of medical
+The second paper develops a theoretical framework for cost-effectiveness analysis of medical

 innovations challenged by data inadequacy.
 When Markov chains